13.7.2023

 For whom: Software and Data Engineers, Data Scientists, and everyone who works with Pandas (except animal keepers in public zoos, maybe)

 Why it’s worth watching: The talk not only covers the changes that were implemented in Pandas 2.0 in comparison with Pandas 1.0, but also touches on the topic of PyArrow which is actively used in the latest version of Pandas.
-(If you are curious what PyArrow is, there is a link to the talk about it at the end of this list).
+(If you are curious about what PyArrow is, there is a link to the talk about it at the end of this list).

 Our verdict: Interesting topic, very relevant for our work, Rating: 9/10